glatzert/ACME-Server-ADCS/README.md

 IIS PS> Install-WindowsFeature Web-Server,Web-Http-Logging,Web-Request-Monitor,Web-Http-Tracing,Web-Filtering,Web-IP-Security,Web-Mgmt-Console;
 ```

-- [ ] Install the required [LTS Version of .NET](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) (6.0 LTS).
+- [ ] Install the required [LTS Version of .NET](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (8.0 LTS).
 You'll need the hosting bundle from the .NET Runtime section.
 - [ ] Download the latest release of [ACME-ADCS](https://github.com/glatzert/ACME-Server-ADCS/releases)

 - [ ] Extract the contents of the Release ZIP-file into `C:\inetpub\wwwroot\`.
-- [ ] Modify the IIS-AppPool, to not use .NET Framework (new .NET is loaded via another mechanism) and set it's identity to either a custom account (recommended) or "NetworkService".
+- [ ] Modify the IIS-AppPool, to not use .NET Framework (new .NET is loaded via another mechanism) and set it's identity to either a group managed service account (recommended), custom account or "NetworkService".
+- [ ] Allow the account to "Logon as a batch job".
+Read more about [Appliction Pool Identites](https://learn.microsoft.com/en-us/iis/manage/configuring-security/application-pool-identities) and [Managed Service Accounts](https://learn.microsoft.com/de-de/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview)

 ## Configure ACME-ADCS

 - [ ] Create a path for working files of ACME-ADCS, e.g `C:\ACME-ADCS` (this is the default path)
-- [ ] Grant full rights to the account used above
+- [ ] Grant read/write rights to the account used above

 - [ ] Copy `C:\inetpub\wwwroot\appsettings-custom.dist.json` to `C:\inetpub\wwwroot\appsettings-custom.json`
 - [ ] Open `C:\inetpub\wwwroot\appsettings-custom.json` in the editor of your choice.